 Although stating the law of demand, we now come to the 'other things' that are assumed to remain constant.
-As a result, it is not necessary that only price will bring change in demand for a commodity.
+As a result, only price doesn't need to bring change in demand for a commodity.
 Changes in other factors, as discussed below, may have the same effect:

 - 1) Price of a Commodity: The price of the commodity is the most important factor influencing the quantity demanded of that commodity.
-Normally, a rise in price is followed by a decrease in demand, and a decrease in price is followed by an increase in demand.
+Normally, a price rise is followed by a decrease in demand and a price decrease is followed by an increase in demand.
 The law of demand describes the functional relationship between price and demand. - 2) Change in Income: This shift has a significant impact on demand because when a consumer's income rises, so does his willingness to pay and he can buy more goods than before.
-Changes in the distribution of income in favour of the poorer sections of the society increase their purchasing power, and their demand for commodities in general, and for necessities of life in particular, is bound to rise as a result. - 3) Change in Tastes and Fashion: Demand is also affected by changes in tastes and fashions.
+Changes in the distribution of income in favour of the poorer sections of society increase their purchasing power, and their demand for commodities in general, and necessities of life in particular, is bound to rise as a result. - 3) Change in Tastes and Fashion: Demand is also affected by changes in tastes and fashions.
 The growing popularity of cotton clothing has decreased demand for synthetics.
-Tea's popularity has dwindled as coffee has grown in popularity.

-- 4) Change in Size and Composition of Population: Increases in a country's population have a significant impact on demand because the greater the amount of mouths to feed, the greater the quantity of a commodity required.
-Not only the size of demand, but also the composition of demand, is influenced by the population's age structure. - 5) Prices of Substitutes: A commodity's demand is often influenced by the availability and price of substitutes.
+Tea's popularity has dwindled as coffee has grown in popularity. - 4) Change in Size and Composition of Population: Increases in a country's population have a significant impact on demand because the greater the amount of mouths to feed, the greater the quantity of a commodity required.
+Not only the size of demand but also the composition of demand, is influenced by the population's age structure. - 5) Prices of Substitutes: A commodity's demand is often influenced by the availability and price of substitutes.
 People would use a substitute for a good that is available at a lower price if the price of the former rises.
 This would decrease demand for the former commodity while increasing demand for the substitute.
 For instance, people will start drinking coffee if the price of tea increases the demand for coffee.
-A decrease in the price of tea, on the other hand, may reduce coffee demand. - 6) Technical Progress: Technical advancement allows for the production of a wider range of products, which reduces the demand for out-of-date products.
-The invention of television, for example, lowered the demand for radios. - 7) Expectation about Future Price: If there is a general feeling among people that prices in future will go up, there will be a greater demand for goods and everyone will buy more than his normal requirement.
+A decrease in the price of tea, on the other hand, may reduce coffee demand.

+- 6) Technical Progress: Technical advancement allows for the production of a wider range of products, which reduces the demand for out-of-date products.
+The invention of television, for example, lowered the demand for radios. - 7) Expectation about Future Prices: If there is a general feeling among people that prices in future will go up, there will be a greater demand for goods and everyone will buy more than his normal requirement.
 If prices in future are expected to go down, people will try to postpone their purchases and wait for the fall in prices.
 This will reduce the present demand for goods to a considerable extent. - 8) Change in Season: The demand for some goods can fluctuate as the season changes.
 In the winter, for example, demand for woolen clothes increases.
 Similarly, during the summer, cold beverages are in high demand.

-Check Your Progress -V
+Check Your Progress -II

 Q.1 Why the demand curve is downward sloping?

-Ans

-+

-Q.2 What are the factors which are determining the demand for a commodity?
+Ans: Q.2 What are e the factor s which are dete ermining the demand f For a commodity?
+Ans:

-Ans